Free Shipping over $85 30-Days Risk-Free Planet Friendly

 Does your period get in the way of your work?

-It used to when I was younger.
-I would get really intense cramps and nausea on day 1, that would sometimes make me throw up or prevent me from standing.
+It used to be when I was younger.
+I would get really intense cramps and nausea on day 1, which would sometimes make me throw up or prevent me from standing.
 I would worry that my period would land on a work day and would take preemptive pain killers which usually worked if I took them early enough.
-Now my period is much more forgiving pain-wise.
-But I will be bloated as anything the week leading up to and on, which when you’re modelling is not ideal.
-Somehow all my swimwear jobs have fallen on Day 1 (so fun), but I find drinking water, avoiding salt & diary, exercising and taking ibuprofen helps.
+Now, my period is much more forgiving pain-wise.
+But I will be bloated as anything the week leading up to and on, which when you’re modeling is not ideal.
+Somehow, all my swimwear jobs have fallen on Day 1 (so fun), but I find drinking water, avoiding salt & dairy, exercising, and taking ibuprofen helps.

-Is there times in your cycle where you feel more creative than others?
+Are there times in your cycle when you feel more creative than others?

 I feel a bit sluggish the week leading up to my period.
-I adjust my exercise, diet, social calendar and work if I can.
-Day 3 and onwards, I have a burst of energy.
+If possible, I adjust my exercise, diet, social calendar, and work.
+On day 3 and onwards, I had a burst of energy.
 I feel like doing vigorous exercise and have so much mental clarity.
-There really is such a link between shedding our lining and shedding our past self.
+There really is such a link between shedding our lining and shedding our past selves.
 I feel each month is a kind of rebirth that invites my creativity and confidence back.

 What 3 tips would you give your teenager self?

-1. I remember being so embarrassed to buy pads as a teenager, that I would hide them under a stack of other items I didnt even need.
+- I remember being so embarrassed to buy pads as a teenager that I would hide them under a stack of other items I didn’t need.
 Find someone, friends, fam, that you feel comfortable talking about your period to help normalise a very normal thing.

-2. Discomfort doesn’t need to be something you just ride out.
+- Discomfort doesn’t need to be something you ride out.
 If you're experiencing painful periods, see a doctor you trust.
-I have too many friends that sucked up period pain as teens because ‘that’s what women do’, and were diagnosed much later with endometriosis.
+I have too many friends that sucked up period pain as teens because ‘that’s what women do’ and were diagnosed much later with endometriosis.

-3. Take time exploring what period care (undies, cups) feels best for you, not what your friends might be using.
-Also if a partner is too immature to talk about periods, they're too immature to have sex.
+- Explore what period care (undies, cups) feels best for you, not what your friends might use.
+Also, if a partner is too immature to talk about periods, they're too immature to have sex.

 Finally, your advice for...

-• TV series or PodcastsJust finished watching The Boys.
-Very weird, very entertaining.
-I often drive listening to On Purpose with Jay Shetty or Diary of a CEO by Steven Bartlett for inspiration on business and mindfulness..
+- TV series or Podcasts: I just finished watching The Boys.
+It's very weird but very entertaining.
+I often drive listening to On Purpose with Jay Shetty or Diary of a CEO by Steven Bartlett for inspiration on business and mindfulness.